Saudi Vision 2030: Critical reactions

 According to Hilal Khashan, from the U.S. conservative think tank Middle East Forum, to have the 2030 plan succeed ignoring the relationship between economic and political development is no longer a viable option, the developments required to increase the GDP as planned will encourage the breakage of the tribal system taking place.
 Another aspect is the "zero tolerance to corruption" that may be very difficult to achieve with a "society where family, tribal, and regional ties are stronger than the nebulous conception of state identity".

 The hosting of sporting events in Saudi Arabia under the strategy have been described as attempts to sportswash the country's human rights record.

-A 16 May 2020 article by The New York Times quoted a Middle East analyst at the Royal United Services Institute in London, Michael Stephens critically commenting on Saudi Arabia's Vision 2030.
-He stated, "I think Vision 2030 is more or less over, I think it's finished," following the financial crisis faced by the country amid the coronavirus spread and falling oil prices, which has also led the kingdom to delay mega projects such as the Neom city, according to the Saudi finance minister, Mohammed al-Jadaan.

 In June 2020, following the killing of Abdulraheem al-Huwaiti of Huwait tribe, Saudi Crown Prince Mohammed bin Salman, hired a US Public Relations and Communications firm Ruder Finn, to counter the negative aspects of NEOM City project.
 The country signed a contract worth $1.7 million, despite the ongoing COVID-19 crisis.

 After the assassination of Jamal Khashoggi, there has been a general reluctance among the international community to invest in Saudi Arabia.
 In addition, assets were moved overseas and the Gulf became economically unattractive.
 Despite this, foreign investments in the country rose in 2018 by 110% over the previous year, according to the Ministry of Economy and Planning.